 If you’re a DIY bride and plan on arranging your own wedding flowers on your big day, you may have some serious questions about what to do if the flowers start looking a little—uh, droopy.
-Even if you aren’t going to be doing your own florals, most likely you (or your MOH or MIL or mom or sister or other bridesmaid) will be doing a little DIY flower arranging at one of the surrounding parties—little bud vases down long tables for a bridal shower maybe, or larger, branchy arrangements for an engagement celebration?
+Even if you aren’t going to be doing your own florals, most likely you (or your MOH or MIL or mom or sister) will be doing a little DIY flower arranging at one of the pre-wedding parties—little bud vases down long tables for a bridal shower maybe, or larger, branchy arrangements for an engagement celebration?

 Whatever you’re doing, for whatever party, you should make sure you’ve got all the helpful hints at hand so that you can perk those flowers right up if they start to die on you!
 Thanks to one of our favorite cool-girl florists, Emily Buckner of FLWR Studio, we've got all that information and more—including ways to force your wedding flowers open if they haven’t quite bloomed and you start to panic.

 1. Prepping, or "conditioning," your flowers is one of the most important parts of the process.
 After you’ve removed the plastic or paper that your blooms are wrapped in, take each stem and gently remove all foliage that falls below the waterline.
 Foliage that is left in the water will create bacteria that will poison the flowers, which decreases the longevity of the bloom.
 Once you’re ready to place your flowers in their vase, give each stem a quick snip.
 Be sure to snip the stems at an angle, as this increases the surface area that your flower can drink from, for happy flowers!

 2. When working with cut blooms, it’s really important to keep the water fresh.
 Flower stems secrete all kinds of nasties that pollute the water, which decreases their life span.
 The easiest way to combat this is to remove the old water, rinse and fill your vase with fresh water, snip the stems at an angle, and pop them back in for a drink!